Recovering closed-loop recycled metals from end-of-life printed circuit boards to enable circular and traceable supply chains.

 Recovery technology in final stages of development

-Industry uses include batteries, solar panels and semiconductors
+Industry uses include batteries, solar panels and semiconductors.

 Palladium